 Sec.
-2.02. - Mayor and Vice Mayor.
+2.02.
+Mayor and Vice Mayor.

 - (a) Mayor.
 The Mayor shall preside at meetings of the Council and be a voting member of the Council.
-In addition, the Mayor shall have the following specific responsibilities: - i) Present "State of the City" and budgetary addresses annually. - ii) May create and appoint subject to Council approval, committees of the Council which may include non-Councilmembers.
-The members of each committee shall select a chair. - iii) Be recognized as head of the City government for all ceremonial purposes, for purposes of military law, and for service of process. - iv) Be the official designated to represent the City in all dealings with other governmental entities. - v) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council. - (b) Vice-Mayor.
+In addition, the Mayor shall have the following specific responsibilities: - i) Present "State of the City" and budgetary addresses annually. - ii) Be recognized as head of the City government for all ceremonial purposes, for purposes of military law, and for service of process. - iii) Be the official designated to represent the City in all dealings with other governmental entities, except that no official action or position may be taken by the Mayor on behalf of the City except as authorized by the Council. - iv) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council. - (b) Vice-Mayor.
 During the absence or incapacity of the Mayor, the Vice-Mayor shall have all the powers, authority, duties and responsibilities of the Mayor.
 At the Council meeting following certification of the election results for the regular City election, or in any calendar year in which there is no regular City election, at the first Council meeting in the month of November, the Vice-Mayor shall be appointed to serve a one year term as follows: In 2014, the Vice-Mayor shall be the Councilmember occupying Seat 1.
-In 2015, the Vice-Mayor shall be the Councilmember occupying Seat 3.
-In 2016, the Vice-Mayor shall be the Councilmember occupying Seat 4.
+In 2015, the Vice-Mayor shall be the Councilmember occupying Seat 2.
+In 2017, the Vice-Mayor shall be the Councilmember occupying Seat 4.
 This rotation shall continue each year thereafter.

 Sec.
-2.03. - Election and term of office.
+2.03.
+Election and term of office.

 - (a) Election and term of office.
 Each Councilmember and the Mayor shall be elected at-large for four-years in the manner provided in Article V of this Charter. - (b) Limitations on lengths of service.
 For the purposes of determining length of service, a "Term" shall be defined as serving any period of time as either Mayor or Councilmember.
 No person shall serve as either Mayor or Councilmember for more than two consecutive elected terms.
 An individual who has served two consecutive terms as a Councilmember or as Mayor must be out of office for the length of one term, four years, before seeking reelection in the same position previously held.
-This period out of office would not apply to individuals who have served two consecutive terms as a Councilmember and seek the position of Mayor or who have served two consecutive terms as Mayor and seek the position of Councilmember.
+This period out of office would not apply to individuals who have served two consecutive terms as a Councilmember and seek the position of Mayor; however, the four-year period out of office requirement would apply to individuals who have served two consecutive terms as a Mayor and seek the position of Councilmember.
 An individual who is appointed to the position of Councilmember for a period of six (6) months, or less, shall not be considered to have served a term.
 An individual who is elected to the position of Councilmember or Mayor for a period of one (1) year, or less, shall not be considered to have served a term.